revbayes/revbayes/help/md/fnGammaASRV.md

         - If alpha = 1, then the rate is exponentially distributed.
 Rate variation is substantial.
         - As alpha approaches zero, many sites have rate 0, and many sites have a high rate.

-RateMatrix and RateGenerator submodels will automatically be converted to a SiteMixtureModel with a single component.
+RateMatrix and RateGenerator site model parameters will automatically be converted to a SiteMixtureModel with a single component.

 ## authors